-With continued expensive fertilizer prices this spring, it continues to be important to protect your bed fertilizer investment.
+It is important to protect your bed fertilizer investment.
 Without question, the early part of the season is the most difficult to manage potential loss of fertilizer in our drip irrigated cropping system.
-We can lose valuable nutrients to leaching this time of the season with either heavy rainfall events or over-irrigation.
-We can manage the second one, with a good irrigation management program.
+We can lose valuable nutrients due to leaching this time of the season with either heavy rainfall events or overirrigation.
+We can manage the second one with a good irrigation management program.
 Soil moisture sensors are a great tool to keep us on track.
 But we must have confidence in what properly placed and working sensors are telling us and how to interpret them.
 Your service provider will give you regular guidance, but if we can help, let us know.
-Our Extension Agents and Regional Extension Agent for Water Resources, Sudeep Sidhu, will be excellent resources.
+Our Extension Agents and Regional Extension Agent for Water Resources, Jay Capasso, will be excellent resources.
 As a way of example here, early in the season assuming a medium flow drip tape (about 0.4 gal/min/100 ft), you should not run more than about 45 minutes per event this time of year.
 We realize, the larger the zone, the more difficult it is to run short events, but the 45-minute run (after coming up to pressure) with medium flow tape is the reality here early in the season.
 The point is that longer events every day undoubtedly will push water down well below the top 12 inches of the soil.
 With the water, goes the soluble portion of fertilizer.
 When high rates of soluble bed fertilizer are used followed by consistent over-irrigation early in the season, the shallow rooted transplants never uptake much of that fertilizer, forcing you into earlier season and higher, expensive injection programs.
 In our soil moisture sensors in the region this spring we have seen where soluble fertilizer has been moved 36 inches or more with repeated, daily events of 2 hours our more.
-We are continuing our demonstrations with pre-plant, controlled release fertilizer (CRF) large-scale demonstrations on 8 farms this spring.
+We are continuing our demonstrations with pre-plant, controlled release fertilizer (CRF) largescale demonstrations on 4 farms this spring.
 We will update you more on these as the season progresses.
-But, one of the primary objectives is to demonstrate the use of CRFs in the bed as a way to reduce leaching losses and still maintain an excellent fertilizer program.
+But one of the primary objectives is to demonstrate the use of CRFs in the bed as a way to reduce leaching losses and still maintain an excellent fertilizer program.
 (Bob Hochmuth)